 English professors engage students in research projects, labs and centres that range from indigenous studies and the study of animal ethics to digitized cultural history.

 Mastery of the English language is a powerful political and philosophical tool to expand career options in the information age.
 Become an expert communicator in such occupations as speechwriter, editor and media producer.

 English professors in the Faculty of Creative and Critical Studies (FCCS) offer a wide variety of courses in areas such as indigenous literatures, postcolonial literatures, world literatures, media studies, ecocriticism, critical and cultural theory, and the digital humanities.
 FCCS hosts numerous arts and culture events, including visiting author talks, theatrical performances, and the AlterKnowledge discussion series.

 Put your classroom learning to the test with Co-op job placements throughout the region and beyond.
 Co-op helps you to gain beneficial skills such as how to build your resumé, apply for jobs, expand your professional network and earn money to pay for tuition.

 Get your UBC degree in English, which involves the close study and analysis of complex texts.
-The program provides a historical overview of English literature and an introduction to contemporary literatures in Canada and around the world.
+Our courses explore literature and culture across a full range of historical periods from medieval to contemporary in various national and global contexts.

-You will gain an appreciation for language and how it is one of the most powerful political and philosophical tools in this information age.
+You will gain an appreciation for language and its role as one of the most powerful political and philosophical tools in this information age.